NVIDIA/spark-rapids/docs/configs.md

   before starting a Spark application and cannot be changed for that application's Spark session.

-  RAPIDS Accelerator for Apache Spark version 0.4+ has a serializer `com.nvidia.spark.rapids.shims.spark311.ParquetCachedBatchSerializer` that is optimized to run on the GPU and uses parquet to compress data before caching it.
+  RAPIDS Accelerator for Apache Spark version 0.4+ has the `ParquetCachedBatchSerializer` that is optimized to run on the GPU and uses Parquet to compress data before caching it.
   ParquetCachedBatchSerializer can be used independent of what the value of `spark.rapids.sql.enabled` is.
-If it is set to true then the parquet compression will run on GPU if possible, and importantly `spark.sql.inMemoryColumnarStorage.enableVectorizedReader` will not be honored as the GPU data is always read in as columnar.
+If it is set to true then the Parquet compression will run on the GPU if possible, and importantly `spark.sql.inMemoryColumnarStorage.enableVectorizedReader` will not be honored as the GPU data is always read in as columnar.
 If `spark.rapids.sql.enabled` is set to false the cached objects will still be compressed on the CPU as a part of the caching process.
-  Also note that parquet doesn't support CalendarIntervalType or NullType out of the box, but ParquetCachedBatchSerializer does by decomposing intervals to struct containing the months, days and microseconds and NullType to Int column containing nulls.
+  Also note that Parquet doesn't support CalendarIntervalType or NullType out of the box, but ParquetCachedBatchSerializer does by decomposing intervals to struct containing the months, days and microseconds and NullType to Int column containing nulls.

   To use this serializer please run Spark
   ```
-  spark-shell --conf spark.sql.cache.serializer=com.nvidia.spark.rapids.shims.spark311.ParquetCachedBatchSerializer"
+  spark-shell --conf spark.sql.cache.serializer=<fully qualified name of ParquetCachedBatchSerializer>"
   ```
   To use the default serializer don't set the `spark.sql.cache.serializer` conf